eartht0sarah/eartht0sarah/README.md

 ### Lovely to meet you!
-#### *I'm Sarah, solution strategist for a behavioral health org, looking to gain Web3 experience*
+#### *I'm Sarah, behavioral health product manager, looking to gain Web3 experience*
 ---

 😄 Pronouns: she/hers/they/them

-🔭 Building a portfolio and translating product management skills to Web3!

 🌱 Learning about the economics of blockchain and digital assets (also learning Markdown as I create this README - lol)

 ❔ Ask me about scrum, scaled agile framework, lean methodology, healthcare IT, electronic health records/interoperability, or Cerner Millennium.

-🤔 Looking for help with getting connected to philanthropic Web3 projects, including:
+🤔 Looking for commections to Web3 projects, including:
  - health equity
  - healthcare interoperability
  - sustainability (esp. in fashion industry)